BibliothecaDAO/eternum/readme.md

 `curl -L https://install.dojoengine.org | bash`

 Make sure install the same version within the `Scarb.toml` file.
-Currently this is `0.7.3`

 Eternum uses a pnpm workspace and bun for scripts to allow easy npm packages to be created.
 So you will need pnpm installed also.